 Ironically, both barbiturates and benzodiazepines may be used to manage the symptoms of alcohol withdrawal.
 But they are used for a short-term only, in this situation.

 Medical detoxes can often be completed within a couple of weeks, depending, of course, on the severity of the addiction, the magnitude of the dosage and health of the individual.

 How is Narconon Different?

 Narconon is a drug and alcohol rehabilitation program.
-It is not a medical detox service nor can it be.
-The name NARCONON means NARCOTICS-NONE.
-No drugs are ever given as part of a Narconon drug recovery program.
-(If a person needs medication for a physical condition, they would of course continue to take this medication during their rehabilitation.)
+It is not a medical detox service.
+No drugs are given as part of a Narconon drug recovery program.
+Where a step down is medically required in the case of certain drugs such as benzodiazepines or heavy alcohol use, we work with medical detox services so they can be weaned down before starting the Narconon program.
+If a person needs medication for a physical condition, they would, of course, continue to take this medication during their rehabilitation.

 Without restoring a recovering addict’s self-respect and alleviating their guilt, without teaching them how to make drug-free decisions, it is difficult or impossible for them to stay sober on a lasting basis.
-A medical detox only makes it possible to start a holistic drug rehab program such as the one delivered by Narconon centers on six continents.
+A medical detox only makes it possible to start a holistic drug rehab program such as the one delivered by Narconon centers around the world.